What’s new in sales tax?

 A state can adjust the risks of non-compliance by expanding what is taxable; a proactive approach is best.

 Understanding sales tax nexus can be challenging and confusing.
 One of the most common mistakes is applying income tax nexus rules to sales tax nexus.
 Generally speaking, sales tax has a much lower threshold for nexus creation than income tax.
-Download this questionnaire to identify those specific activities that create sales tax nexus.
+Download this questionnaire to identify those specific activities that create physical nexus and view this map to understand the thresholds for economic nexus!

 After determining which states involve your firm’s sales and ascertaining the current nexus thresholds and other requirements of those states, companies should perform (or have performed) a review of systems and processes to identify gaps or risk factors.
 Also, maintaining exemption certificates is critical; under audit, an otherwise exempt sale will be deemed taxable without a current, valid exemption certificate.